BHessel/FEwithLogin/README.md

 Do you and your partner waste a lot of time looking for a show to watch together?

-Netflix Movie Matcher is the solution that gives you back your time together.
+Netflix Movie Matcher is the solution that gives you back your time.

 **Users can:**
 :white_check_mark: - Create their own accounts